sidsahacodes/STA380SidSaha/README.md

-STA 380 Analysis Summary
+# STA380 Project Summary

-This repository contains my work for STA 380, covering two main analytics projects:
+This repository contains two analyses completed for STA380.

-1. Wine Clustering & Dimensionality Reduction
+## Wine Clustering and Dimensionality Reduction

-Using a dataset of 6,500 Vinho Verde wines, I applied PCA, t-SNE, and K-Means to explore whether chemical properties can naturally separate:
+Used PCA, t-SNE, and K-Means on 6,500 Vinho Verde wines to examine whether chemical properties can separate:

-Red vs. white wines
+- Red vs. white wines

-Different quality levels
+- Different quality levels

-t-SNE and PCA clearly separate wine color, while both methods show limited but noticeable structure related to wine quality.
+Wine color separates clearly across all methods.
+Quality shows partial but not distinct separation.
-Plots cannot render on GitHub—download the notebook or view screenshots in the main repo.
+Note: Plotly figures do not render on GitHub.
+View them by downloading the notebook or checking the screenshots in the repo.

-2. Green Buildings Rent Analysis
+## Green Buildings Rent Analysis

-Using a dataset of 7,894 commercial buildings, I evaluated whether green-certified buildings command higher rents.
+Analyzed 7,894 commercial properties to evaluate whether green-certified buildings command higher rents.
-Findings:

-Green buildings have a $2.60/sqft rent premium, which remains stable after filtering low-occupancy properties.

-Premium is highest in Class C buildings and smaller properties.

-Correlation analysis highlights market conditions as the strongest driver of rent.
+Key finding: green buildings have a consistent \$2.60 per sq ft rent premium, which remains stable after filtering out low-occupancy buildings.
+The premium is largest in smaller buildings and Class C properties.
+Correlation analysis shows local market rent as the strongest predictor of rent levels.